SpotOnDev/bagisto_test/README.md

 such as [Laravel](https://laravel.com) (a [PHP](https://secure.php.net/) framework) and [Vue.js](https://vuejs.org)
 a progressive Javascript framework.

-**Bagisto can help you cut down your time, cost, and workforce for building online stores or migrating from physical stores to the ever-demanding online world.
+**Bagisto might help you cut down your time, cost, and workforce for building online stores or migrating from physical stores to the ever-demanding online world.
 Your business -- whether small or huge -- can benefit.
 And it's straightforward to set it up.**

 **Read our documentation: [Bagisto Docs](https://devdocs.bagisto.com/)**